ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 For existing/already deployed clusters, if:
 - **The Subnet's GatewayIP is already used by an OVHcloud Gateway**, nothing needs to be done.
 The current OVHcloud Gateway (Openstack Router) will be used.
 - **The subnet does not have an IP reserved for a Gateway**, you will have to provide or create a compatible subnet.
 Three options:
-  - Edit an existing subnet to reserve an IP for a Gateway : //TODO, doc Console Horizon et CLI/script
+  - Edit an existing subnet to reserve an IP for a Gateway : please refer to the [Update a subnet properties](https://help.ovhcloud.com/csm/en-ie-public-cloud-network-update-subnet-properties?id=kb_article_view&sysparm_article=KB0061498) documentation.
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
   - Use a subnet dedicated for your load balancer: this option can be used on the Managed under 'advanced parameters'/'LoadbalancerSubnet' or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (Openstack Router)**, two options: